barsoom/pipeline/README.md

 ### Alternative 1) Github Actions Webhooks API

-Add a webhook to the project on github, set Payload URL to `https://example.com/api/github_actions_webhook?token=your-token` and content type to `application/json` and select the "Workflow jobs" event.
+Add a webhook to the project on github, set Payload URL to `https://example.com/api/github_actions_webhook` and content type to `application/json` and select the "Workflow jobs" event.
+The secret should be kept in sync with the `GITHUB_WEBHOOK_SECRET` environment variable.

 ### Alternative 2) Use the build status API